codio/knowledge/student-source/students/accessing-codio/paying.rst

 - 2 Semesters (10 months) — Codio 2-Semester Plan
 - Annual (1 year) — Codio Annual Plan

-To activate a license, request one of the plans above from your campus bookstore.
-They will provide a code, which you can redeem to activate your plan for the specified timeframe.
+Request one of the plans above from your campus bookstore and click **Redeem Code** to enter it.

 If you have any problems, contact us through your Codio account or email help@codio.com.